wiscbicklab/PCA_Visualizer/README.md

     - Select the 'Number of Features'
       - If Feature Grouping is not enabled this determines the number of features to show on the biplot and interactive biplot
       - Determines the number of features to use for the 'Top Feature Loadings' plot
+      - If 'Top Features' is selected for the heatmap mode this determines the number of features to use in the heatmap
     - Select the "Focused PCA Component"
       - This determines the PCA component to sort Loadings by for both the "Top Feature Loadings' plot and heatmap
     - Select the 'Text Distance for Labels'